-You don't have to wait till January.
+You don’t have to wait until January.
 Reset and Recommit to your goals NOW!

 Recommit to your goals or create new ones.
-Here's a few tips on how to write goals.
+Here are a few tips on how to write goals.
 WRITE THEM DOWN!
 This makes it real and gives you a plan of action.

 1. Don’t start with “what do I want to do,” but “who do you want to be?”
 Describe the kind of person you want to be, not what you want to achieve.
 Do you want to be more disciplined?
 Making better health choices?
 A better example for your children?

 2. What do you do every day?
 Take your description of the person you want to be and make a list of kinds of things that person does every day.
 What are your habits?
 It helps if you talk to or read up on what people like the person you want to be actually do because it’s often WAY less than you think.

 3. Have the courage, the bravery to pick ONE of those habits to start with.
 Just one.
 Pick.
 One.
 Habit.
 ONE.
 I know it’s not sexy, but it’s brave.
 You’re doing this to become the person you want to be.
 ONE step at a time.

 4. Ask yourself, “am I 90-100% confident that I can do this habit every day for 2 weeks?”
 If the answer is no, have the courage to make it smaller.
 Are you unsure you can go to the gym every day?
 How about waking up earlier?
 How about just setting the alarm on your phone?
 You just need to get started.
 All that matters is momentum.

 5. Find a trigger, like setting an alarm, you can rely on to remind you.
 All habits need a trigger or we often just forget.
 Life gets in the way, so make sure you have something you can’t ignore in the way of the status quo.
 Block your door with your running shoes.
 Set a recurring 6 am alarm on your phone.
 Ask a friend to remind you.